-Ceiling fans — can’t live without ‘em, don’t want to clean them.
-They should just spin off any dust on them anyway… right?
+Ceiling fans—can’t live without them, don’t want to clean them.
+They should just spin off the dust anyway… right?

-Sad to say, ceiling fans are not self-cleaning.
-I don’t know about you, but I don’t spend much time looking upward, so they tend to get cleaned when a dust bunny hits me in the forehead.
+It's sad to say, but ceiling fans are not self-cleaning, so they tend to get cleaned when dust bunnies build up and send us a fuzzy reminder.
 That’s when you get out a wet paper towel, give it a quick wipe and you’re done… right?
 Wrong.

-Shoving dust off of your ceiling fan’s blades all willy-nilly will likely leave them unbalanced, and we all know how annoying an unbalanced fan is—creaking, clicking or whining as it spins.
-So here are some better options to choose from.
+Simply wiping the dust off of your ceiling fan’s blades can leave them unbalanced, and we all know how annoying an unbalanced fan is: Creaking, clicking, or whining as it spins.
+So here are some better options to choose from:

-- Heavier dust bunnies need a little more heft.
+- Thicker dust bunnies need a little more (but still gentle) cleaning.
 Start with step one, then fold a damp cloth (microfiber is best, but any soft cloth will typically do) over one side of a blade, and slowly pull it from one end to the other, applying equal pressure on the top and bottom of the blade to avoid warping.
-Rinse your cloth and repeat on the other side, and for the remaining blades.
+Rinse your cloth and repeat on the other side, then do the same for all the remaining blades.

-No matter what method you use, DO NOT use heavy cleaners like bleach, as they will likely strip away the finish and cause warping.
+Do not use heavy cleaners like bleach: They can strip away the finish and cause warping.
 Also avoid any form of one-sided pressure on the blades from any direction.

 Now that you know how to clean those fan blades, you’ll keep them sparkling, right?

 (What?
 Dust bunnies can be cute…)